-40 C.F.R. § 51.308(d)(3)(v)(D) requires New Jersey to consider source retirement and replacement schedules.
-A full listing of the assumptions for equipment replacement in each State can be found in the documentation for development of the 2018 MANE-VU inventory.38 In developing the long-term strategy, source retirement and replacement schedules were considered in the following areas when the 2018 inventory was developed:
+New Jersey is required to consider source retirement and replacement schedules in accordance with 40 C.F.R. § 51.308(d)(3)(v)(D).
+A full listing of the assumptions for equipment replacement in each State can be found in the documentation for development of the 2018 MANE-VU inventory.34

+In developing the long-term strategy, source retirement and replacement schedules were considered in the following areas when the 2018 inventory was developed:

 Mobile Sources: The USEPA's MOBILE6 model considers that a certain number of the vehicle fleet in each State will be replaced every year by newer, less polluting vehicles.
 This "fleet turn-over" to less polluting vehicles that meet the USEPA Tier II motor vehicle standards was a component of the MOBILE6 modeling.
 These lower emissions have been built into the 2018 inventory as well as the benefits received from lower sulfur gasoline in on-road diesel and gasoline vehicles and the 2007 heavy-duty diesel standards.
-The reasons for including the benefits from lower sulfur gasoline in on-road diesel and the 2007 heavy-duty diesel standards in the emission projections for 2018 are discussed in Section 8.
+The reasons for including the benefits from lower sulfur gasoline in on-road diesel and gasoline vehicles and the 2007 heavy-duty diesel standards in the emission projections for 2018 are discussed in Section 8.
 All new mobile source measures and standards, as well as any benefits from implementation of individual State Inspection and Maintenance programs and implementation of statewide Low Emissions Vehicle (LEV) standards in applicable states, including New Jersey, were used in developing the 2018 inventory.